STEPS FOR LISTING A PROPERTY IN AN ESTATE

 - Be sure that the person who signs the listing agreement and contract is the person with the power and authorization to sell the property.
 If you have any doubts, please consult with a real estate attorney.

 - Obtain a copy of the death certificate for anyone on title who is now deceased.

-If title was held either as tenants by the entirety with survivor ship or joint tenants with survivor ship AND the surviving tenant is the seller,all that is needed is a certified copy of the death certificate.
-In all other cases, there must be a probate if the deceased died testate (with a will) moralist of heirs if intestate (without).
+- If title was held either as tenants by the entirety with survivor ship or joint tenants with survivor ship AND the surviving tenant is the seller,all that is needed is a copy of the death certificate.
+In all other cases, there must be a probate if the deceased died estate (with a will) or a list of heirs if intestate (without).
 If the estate of the deceased was probated in another jurisdiction, an ancillary probate will need to be filed in the jurisdiction where the property is located.

-In addition, a judgment search must be performed on all heirs as any judgments against the heirs will attach to the real estate of the person from whom they inherited the property.
+- A judgment search must be performed on all heirs as any judgments against the heirs will attach to the property of the person from whom they inherited from the deceased.